dex4er/js-sliding-window-rate-limiter/README.md

 _Options:_

 * `interval` is a number of seconds in a sliding window
-* `limit` is a number of maximum reservations in a window
 * `redis` is an instance of [`ioredis`](https://www.npmjs.com/package/ioredis) or URL string to Redis server (default: new instance will be created with default options of Redis client)